DataDog/stratus-red-team/docs/attack-techniques/azure/azure.impact.blob-ransomware-service-storage-cmk.md

 Note that due to Azure's purge protection feature (, the Key Vault and key remain soft-deleted and recoverable within the retention period.

+!!! warning

-You will need to have the <code>Key Vault Administrator</code> role on your Azure subscription to correctly warmup the technique.
+	This technique requires the <code>Key Vault Administrator</code> role on your Azure subscription in addition to any other roles (e.g. <code>Contributor</code>).
+Without it, the detonation will fail with a 403 error when attempting to delete the Key Vault key.

 <span style="font-variant: small-caps;">Warm-up</span>: